aidansteele/aidansteele.github.io/docs/posts/insecurity/federating-into-azure-gcp-and-aws-with-oidc.md

 equivalent-ish to AWS organization units.
 Technically, you can also assign them at lower resource-based levels, too.

+!!! note

-NOTE: The role assignment resource is `azurerm_role_assignment` and the `azurerm` provider needs to be configured with a subscription, but if you specify a management group scope, does the resource really belong to a subscription?
+    The role assignment resource is `azurerm_role_assignment` and the `azurerm` provider needs to be configured with a subscription, but if you specify a management group scope, does the resource really belong to a subscription?
 Stay tuned while I figure that out (or get in touch and explain it to me, please)

 ## GCP specifics